FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoins-nv28-fire-horse-network-upgrade-is-here.md

 excerpt: >-
   The Filecoin network upgrade NV28 "Fire Horse" is now live on mainnet, making the network more usable, trustworthy, and performant for the real businesses running real workloads on the network today.
-Smart contracts can now verify the health, status, and expiration of any storage sector in real time, applications can authenticate users with passkeys instead of seed phrases, and the gas fee mechanism now reflects how Filecoin actually produces blocks.
 share_image: /uploads/NV28_Blog_2000x1125.webp
 image:
   url: /uploads/NV28_Blog_2000x1125.webp